 Whether you got your dog from a friend, craigslist (please don't) or anywhere else, all of these rules apply.

-1. Make them wait calmly before exiting your car
+2. Make them wait calmly before exiting your car and any other threshold

 3. On leash, guide them through your home allowing them to smell and then put them in their crate or on their dog bed and allow them to relax

 4. Create a routine based on invitation versus expectation where YOU are in control of all your dogs decisions, including where to go inside and outside, what state of mind they are in and how the greet people, objects and other animals

 6. Allow them to smell new people, animals environments while not exciting them by saying things such as "Oh what is that buddy?!", "Do you want to go see that?", "What do you think boy??"

 7. Walk them everyday for at least 1 hour

 8. Crate train them!
 Giving them the freedom of a new environment is overwhelming and will cause more harm than good

 What you should NOT do when you get your new pup home

 1. Give it tons of physical touch, especially the first few weeks as they're getting more comfortable and learning who you are and what your relationship will be

 2. Allow new people to come up and pet them inside or outside.
 Dogs do not understand why strange people are constantly trying to "say hi" to them.
 Dogs greet via scent and scent only.
 They do NOT need to "say hi' by being pet